The Floating Garden

 Buy The Floating Garden book and ebook here.

-REVIEWS of THE FLOATING GARDEN:
+PRAISE FOR THE FLOATING GARDEN:

 “…evocatively portrays both the difficulties and the sense of promise in the post-war era… at times it reminded me of Tim Winton’s Cloudstreet.” ⋆⋆⋆⋆ (four stars) Books+Publishing